ywatacarvalho/GettingCleaningDataProject1/README.md

 The program in R executes the following steps to prepare the tidy data requested:

   1. I registered the libraries to be used and the path for the files;
-  2. I read the txt files: subject_test.txt, subject_train.txt, x_test.txt, y_test.txt, features
+  2. I read the txt files: subject_test.txt, subject_train.txt, x_test.txt, y_test.txt, features.txt
   3. For the labels based on the y files, I assigned the activities names
   4. I merged the data sets for test and train data, using rbind()
   5. Based on the measures on the features.txt file, I selected only the features containing mean() or std()